 - State the date the property first became subject to the principal trust.

-- Identify the provision under the principal trust deed under which shows the transferee was a beneficiary at the relevant time.
+- Identify the provision under the trust deed of the principal trust under which the transferee was a beneficiary at the relevant time.

 - State the value of the beneficiary's entitlement under the principal trust at the date of transfer.

-- Identify and state the value of each asset at the date of transfer.
+- State the value of each asset at the date of transfer.

 - Identify and state the value of all liabilities of the principal trust at the date of transfer.